pwittchen/interview-questions/java-developer.md

 - Describe access modifiers (private, protected, public) and differences between them.
 - Describe difference between interface and abstract class.
 - Describe how does Garbage Collector works.
+- What are types of Garbage Collector?
+When to use which?
-- Describe Structure of Java Heap.
+- Describe structure of Java Heap.
+- Describe structure of JVM.
 - Tell something about `hashCode()` and `equals()` methods.
 - Can `hashCode()` return constant value?
 Explain your answer.
 - Describe `StringBuilder` and `StringBuffer` classes.
 What are differences between them?